Boston College Supplemental Essays 2025-2026: Writing Tips + Examples

 With a topic in mind, here’s how you can format your essay:

-- Give context.
-Explain your relationship with this person and why this topic mattered.
+• Give context.
+Explain your relationship and why this topic mattered.
 “My grandfather swears by his morning newspaper while I get my news in 15-second TikTok clips.
 He thinks social media is full of misinformation; I argue it gives young people a voice.
 This wasn’t just about TikTok but about how different generations view truth.”

-Whether you agreed to disagree or either of you shifted your perspective even slightly, show that you’re open-minded and willing to listen.
-These are the qualities the admissions team is looking for.
+Whether you agreed to disagree or either of you changed your perspective even slightly, show that you’re open-minded and willing to listen.
+These are the qualities BC admissions looks for.

 This prompt is similar to a “Diversity” essay, but it’s not just about race or ethnicity.
 If you’ve ever been judged or stereotyped for something beyond your control, you could write a strong essay to answer this question.